michaelb/sniprun/README.md

 - Meddle with standart output / stderr
 - Need to read from stdin
-- Prints double quotes ("), or incorrect UTF8 characters, or just too many lines
+- Prints incorrect UTF8 characters, or just too many lines
 - Access files; sniprun does not run in a virtual environment, it accesses files just like your own code do, but since it does not run the whole program, something might go wrong. **Relative paths may cause issues**, as the current working directory for neovim won't necessarily be the one from where the binary runs, or the good one for relative imports.
 - For import support level and higher, Sniprun fetch code from the saved file (and not the neovim buffer).
 Be sure that the functions / imports your code need have been _saved_.